Efficient Quantum Work Reservoirs at the Nanoscale: Conclusion

 \section{Conclusion}

-We generalized two-level work reservoirs commonly used in single-shot thermodynamics to multi-level work reservoirs and systematically analyzed nondissipated state transitions with the latter.
-We derived equivalent conditions for zero-dissipation transitions in single-shot thermodynamics: thermomajorization curve coincidence and equal $\alpha-$free energies.
-We showed that for any state transition, we can always construct a work reservoir to achieve zero dissipation.
+We generalized two-level work reservoirs commonly used in single-shot thermodynamics to multi-level work reservoirs and systematically analyzed arbitrarily-small-dissipation state transitions with the latter.
+We derived equivalent conditions for arbitrarily-small-dissipation transitions in single-shot thermodynamics: thermomajorization curve coincidence and $\alpha-$R\'enyi divergence equality.
+We showed that for any state transition, we can always construct a work reservoir to approach zero dissipation.

 We also considered cases where the initial system Hamiltonian differs from the final Hamiltonian.
 The efficient work reservoir, though, for a specific state transition is not unique.
-For work extraction and state formation in this setting, though, we constructed the efficient work reservoir with minimal dimension.
+For work extraction and state formation in this setting, we constructed the efficient work reservoir with minimal dimension.
 We showed that all thermomajorization curves at inverse temperature $\beta$ form a monoid and characterized all possible efficient reservoirs for work extraction and state formation.
-These allowed us to analyze nanoscale engines that employ efficient work reservoirs, demonstrating that they achieve Carnot efficiency.
+These allowed us to analyze nanoscale engines that employ efficient work reservoirs, demonstrating that they approach Carnot efficiency.